Attachment Disorders or RAD

 Reactive Attachment Disorder can arise when the normal process of forming attachments to primary care figures in early childhood is disturbed.
 Symptoms usually begin to manifest when the child is between 0 and 2 years of age and, as the child matures, become evident in their inappropriate social interactions, expectations, and behaviors.

 Is Neurofeedback Effective for Treatment of RAD?

 Since RAD is a brain issue, neurofeedback – a powerful tool for the brain – is especially suited to its treatment.

 With neurofeedback, a person learns to regulate his or her brain.
 This is an excellent match for the challenges of treating attachment disorders.
 Dr. Daniel Schore of UCLA has shown that a great number of attachment issues are self-regulation issues.
 In other words, many people with attachment disorders have difficulty managing emotions and calming themselves.
 Training with neurofeedback can target the areas of the brain that regulate those abilities.

 The results are astounding.
-There are hundreds of examples of neurofeedback helping children with severe issues achieve control.
+There are hundreds of examples of neurofeedback helping children with severe issues achieve better control and healthier relationships.

 Below are links to recommended, highly-informative articles by Sebern Fisher, M.A., LMH, about neurofeedback and RAD.
-Fisher, a talented psychotherapist has been at the forefront of introducing neurofeedback to the attachment therapy field.
+Fisher, a psychotherapist, has been at the forefront of introducing neurofeedback to the attachment therapy field.